 Included with your letter of acceptance, you will receive a packet of information including campus residence request forms, and most important, New Student Orientation information.
 New Student Orientation is coordinated by the Director of Orientation, and is held in June for freshmen and their parents prior to the fall semester.
-(See the Academic Calendar for 2009-2010 in this catalog for dates.)
+(See the Academic Calendar for 2010-2011 in this catalog for dates.)
 During this two-day orientation, students and parents will be introduced to campus services, faculty, staff, and various other elements of Samford.
 Parents will not want to miss this event.
 Students will participate in one-on-one personal curriculum advising with their academic advisor and course registration.
 It is a time to relax, get acquainted with Samford, have questions answered, and meet faculty, administration, and classmates.
-An information session will be held in August for students transferring to Samford.
+An information session for students transferring to Samford is also held in June and an additional New Student Orientation session is held in August.